Nick-Dalby/auth-server/README.md

 Features:

-- nodeJs and Ecpres RestAPI framework
+- nodeJs and Express RestAPI framework
 - endpoints for roles and authorization
 - heroku deployment